rrlangton/employee-tracker/README.md

 ## Sources

-Instructer help in office hours with async/await queries Tutoring help with writing the index.js mini-project help for setting up the schema.sql / seeds.sql
+Instructer help in office hours with async/await queries in the index.js Tutoring help with writing the code for viewing and adding departments in index.js mini-project help for setting up the schema.sql / seeds.sql